Lizzybabs/Car-Dataset/README.md

 # Car-Dataset
 # Car dataset insights
 The datset shows the various types of cars that were produced by various car companies in 3 countries namely: Asia, Europe and USA.
-The dataset also showed various car properties such as DriveTrain, MSRP, Invoice, EngineSize	Cylinders	Horsepower	MPG_City, MPG_Highway, Weight, Wheelbase, Length
+The dataset also showed various car properties such as DriveTrain, MSRP, Invoice, EngineSize	Cylinders	Horsepower	MPG_City, MPG_Highway, Weight, Wheelbase, Length.
 Sedan(a type of car) has the highest number of productions by various car companies.
 This visualization also showed that truck has the largest engine size.
 USA is the country with the largest number of car production.